albacarmona1484/golden_age_theatrical_adaptations/README.md

 ## **Acknowledgements**

-We thank Georgia Rose (University of Leeds) for their assistance in cleaning and standardising the dataset.
+We thank Georgia Rose (University of Leeds) for her assistance in cleaning and standardising the dataset.